Buy or Sell Asensus Surgical Inc. (ASXC) Stock Now | Don't Try to Be a Top Gun

 ASXC’s Market Performance

-ASXC stocks went down by -15.31% for the week, with a monthly drop of -36.40% and a quarterly performance of -60.57%, while its annual performance rate touched 299.33%.
-The volatility ratio for the week stands at 12.77% while the volatility levels for the past 30 days are set at 16.19% for Asensus Surgical Inc..
-The simple moving average for the period of the last 20 days is -16.01% for ASXC stocks with a simple moving average of 1.31% for the last 200 days.
+ASXC stocks went up by 6.02% for the week, with a monthly jump of 0.57% and a quarterly performance of -70.86%, while its annual performance rate touched 355.25%.
+The volatility ratio for the week stands at 15.17% while the volatility levels for the past 30 days are set at 16.13% for Asensus Surgical Inc..
+The simple moving average for the period of the last 20 days is -7.64% for ASXC stocks with a simple moving average of 5.32% for the last 200 days.

-During the last 5 trading sessions, ASXC fell by -15.31%, which changed the moving average for the period of 200-days by +368.40% in comparison to the 20-day moving average, which settled at $1.9565.
-In addition, Asensus Surgical Inc. saw 165.60% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ASXC rose by +6.02%, which changed the moving average for the period of 200-days by +243.48% in comparison to the 20-day moving average, which settled at $1.9100.
+In addition, Asensus Surgical Inc. saw 181.60% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ASXC